AnderGalisteo/personal_blog_netlify/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Ander Galisteo
-tagline: Graphic Designer
+tagline: Engineer, Ph.D., MBA and cybersecurity expert.
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: assets/ander_galisteo.webp
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+He is an award winning engineer, Ph.D. and MBA and other nice things.